Authoritative Guide

 Facial Cyst: The Art of Small Incisions

 The face is where aesthetics matter most.
 Our 1:1 technique allows a 1cm cyst to be removed through a 1cm or smaller incision, designed along skin texture lines.
-With proper post-operative care, scars become nearly invisible.
+With proper post-operative care, scars are very inconspicuous and hard to notice once healed.

 Why is "Complete Capsule Dissection" the Key?